-The thyroid gland hormones influence almost all of the metabolic processes in your body, controlling the way your body breaks down food, and either uses that energy immediately or stores it for the future.
-They regulate your body’s metabolism by telling organs how fast or slowly they should work.
+The thyroid gland hormones influence almost all of the metabolic processes in your body, controlling the way your body breaks down food.
+Your body either uses that energy immediately or stores it for the future.
+The hormones regulate your body’s metabolism by telling organs how fast or slowly they should work.
 Thyroid hormones also affect your heart, muscles, bones, and cholesterol.

 Symptoms of thyroid disease